d1onys1us/dapp-up/README.md

    a.
 Set web3modal project id in `packages/app/.env`
 6. Load environment files: `source .env && source packages/app/.env`

-Now you're environment is ready to go!
+Your environment is ready to go!
 Use these commands to get started deploying a contract and start buidling.

 1. Start local chain: `anvil -m $MNEMONIC`
 2. Start ABI generation in separate window: `pnpm wagmi generate --watch ../contracts/broadcast/`
 3. Deploy the Foo contract: `forge script Deploy --broadcast --rpc-url $ANVIL`
 4. Start app: `pnpm -F app dev`

-## Deploy to fleek
+## Deploy to Fleek

 > This will automatically deploy previews on branches as well.